Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing for general non-chordal graphs

 where $D_{\{i_1,\dots ,i_k\}}$ denotes the principal submatrix of $D$ corresponding to the rows and columns $i_1,\dots ,i_k$. \end{cor}

-\begin{proof} We define an ordering of the vertices in such a way that the integral for the normalizing constant with respect to $G$ decomposes into an integral over a bipartite graph and an integral over the remaining variables.
-Similarly as in the proof of Theorem~\ref{thm_general}, let one of the end points of $e$ be labelled as `$1$', the other end point as `$d+2$' and label the $d$ vertices involved in triangles over the edge $e$ by $2,\ldots ,d+1$.
-Label all remaining vertices by $d+3,\dots,p$.
+\begin{proof} We define an ordering of the vertices in such a way that the integral for the normalizing constant $I_{G}(\delta,D)$ decomposes into an integral over a bipartite graph and an integral over the remaining variables.
+Similarly as in the proof of Theorem~\ref{thm_general}, label one of the end points of $e$ as `$1$', label the other end point as `$d+2$', and label the $d$ vertices involved in triangles over the edge $e$ by $2,\ldots,d+1$.
+Label all remaining vertices by $d+3,\ldots,p$.
 Let $\bar{\mathcal{G}}$ denote the moral DAG to $G$ with edge set $\bar{\mathcal{E}}$ and similarly for $G^e$.

 By Theorem~\ref{thm_int_D}, the normalizing constant for $G$ decomposes into an integral over the variables $A = \{a_{ij} \mid (i,j)\in \bar{\mathcal{E}}, i,j\leq d+2\}$ and an integral over the variables $B = \{a_{ij} \mid (i,j)\in \bar{\mathcal{E}}, a_{ij}\notin A\}$.
 The equivalent statement holds for the graph $G^e$ with $A^e = A\cup\{e\}$ and $B^e=B$.
 Note that the integral over $B$ is the same for $G$ as for $G^e$.
 The integral over $A$ is the normalizing constant for the complete bipartite graph $H_{2,d}$ with $U = \{1,d+2\}$ and $V = \{2,\dots,d+1\}$ where every vertex in $U$ is connected to all vertices in $V$ , but there are no edges within $U$ nor within $V$ .
 The integral over $A^e = A\cup\{e\}$ is the normalizing constant for the complete bipartite graph $H_{2,d}$ with one additional edge connecting the two nodes in $U$.
 We denote this graph by $H_{2,d}^e$.
 So